-The Calendar Year 2023 State and Federal Advocacy and Legislative Engagement Guide was created in support of the FY 2022 - 2024 Strategic Plan to help foster progress toward the Housing Commission's vision, how advocacy-related decisions are made, and to illustrate the agency's legislative platform direction.
-It supports key strategic priority areas by helping garner support and secure funding for the core work of the Housing Commission, including increasing quality, affordable housing and preservation solutions, helping families increase the opportunity for self-sufficiency and quality of life, and advancing homelessness solutions.
+The Calendar Year 2024 State and Federal Advocacy and Legislative Engagement Guide was created in support of the FY 2022 - 2024 Strategic Plan to help foster progress toward the Housing Commission's vision, how advocacy-related decisions are made, and to illustrate the agency's legislative platform direction.
+It supports key strategic priority areas by helping garner support and secure funding for the Housing Commission's core work, including increasing quality, affordable housing and preservation solutions, helping families increase the opportunity for self-sufficiency and quality of life, and advancing homelessness solutions.